francois-durand/my_toy_package/docs/tutorial.rst

 #.
 On Travis website:

    #.
 Login using your Github credentials.
    #.
 It may take a few minutes for Travis CI to load up a list of all your GitHub repos.
-They will be listed with
-      boxes to the left of the repo name, where the boxes have an X in them, meaning it is not connected to Travis CI.
-      Add the public repo to your Travis CI account by clicking the X to switch it “on” in the box next to the ``my_toy_package`` repo.
-Do not try to follow the other instructions, that will be taken care of next.
+If you do not see your
+      new repo, log out and log in again.
+   #.
+Click on your new repo.
+   #.
+Click on "Activate repository".

 #.
 In PyCharm terminal, ensure that you are in the directory of your project and::